flinker-app/docsfx/docs/faq-for-ifc-viewer-in-teams.md

 <details>
 <summary>Can I control who can modify the auto-loading files?</summary>

 > In Microsoft Teams, not everyone has access to modify tab settings.
-Typically, only team owners—and sometimes IT administrators—have the permissions needed to change or configure a tab’s settings.
+Typically, only team owners - and sometimes IT administrators - have the permissions needed to change or configure a tab’s settings.
 Regular team members usually have limited control, which helps ensure that key configurations remain consistent across the team.
 </details>

 <details>